Flians/icode/README.md

 ## For the naming rules under the leetcode folder

-The .h file is name with the name of the question, whose spaces are replaced by '_'.<br/>
+The .hpp file is name with the name of the question, whose spaces are replaced by '_'.<br/>
 Moreover, And your username is added to the end of the file name<br/>

 such as:
 ```
 For the question "1.
 Two Sum"
-The .h file is: "1_Two_Sum_username.h"
+The .hpp file is: "1_Two_Sum_username.hpp"
 ```

-The .h file adds "#include "../base/icode.h" " in the first line.<br/>
+The .hpp file adds "#include "../base/icode.hpp" " in the first line.<br/>
-The clase name in .h file is named to 'L' + the id of the question, and inherits the class "icode".<br/>
+The clase name in .hpp file is named to 'L' + the id of the question, and inherits the class "icode".<br/>
 The run method is overrided in the class.<br/>

 such as:
 ```
-#include "../base/icode.h"
+#include "../base/icode.hpp"

 class L1 : public icode {
     ...